home lab

 1. Sourcing Home Lab Hardware: Lab Gopher

-Starting a home lab server setup begins with procuring the right hardware.
-Servers come in a variety of configurations, offering different levels of performance, power consumption, and cost.
-When building a home lab server, balancing these factors is essential.
-Lab Gopher, a dedicated website for finding used server hardware deals, becomes an invaluable tool in this process.
+Starting a home lab server setup begins with getting your hands on the right hardware.
+Servers come in many different configs, etc. These will offer different levels of performance, power consumption, and cost.
+Lab Gopher is a website for finding used server hardware deals and allows you to filter server listings, from eBay.

 Lab Gopher is a great tool to find home lab hardware